nhwivo/nhwivo.github.io/docs/my-art/my-art.md

 ---
 ### My Artworks!
 ---------------------------------------------------------------
-I enjoy making art in my free time, and I hope you enjoy looking at them (:
+I enjoy making art in my free time.
+Here are some of my work.